We tested this feature significantly. However, this is still in the beta mode.

 etor.close()

-Once the evaluation finishes, please open the report.
-In the report, you can see the file names on the left panel:
+Once the evaluation finishes, please click the analysis tab.
+In the evaluation, you can see the files on the top:

 Please click one of the files.
 Then, you will see the original text and marked words or phrases where the evaluators left reasoning behind each rating with detailed descriptions like